 Very heavy on meat, cheese and salt, the food in Georgia is flavoursome but can also be overwhelming if you are used to lighter fare.
 Since trying out the local cuisine is an important part of our travels, we aimed to sample as many traditional dishes as possible during our trip.

 Let’s take a look at some our favourite food in Georgia:

 Our top selection of food in Georgia, Europe

 A long flat bread baked in a tone (a deep circular clay oven with a fire burning at the bottom of it).
 One morning as we were walking around Tbilisi, we curiously popped into a bakery where we were invited to watch the bread being made.
 The dough is literally thrown to the sides of the oven to which is sticks.

 The bread, which is cooked very quickly, is removed from the wall with a long hook and was served to us in a newspaper.
 We were told that it is best eaten whilst still warm and fresh – we devoured it within minutes!

 Khachapuri (cheese bread)

 A bread usually filled or topped up with Suguli cheese and sometimes egg.
-There are several types of Khachapuri but our favourite was Acharuli Khachapuri which is the boat shaped variety, filled with cheese and topped with a raw egg and large knob of butter (see why you need to avoid the scales!).
+There are several types of Khachapuri but our favourite variety and a favourite food in Georgia, was Acharuli Khachapuri which is the boat shaped variety, filled with cheese and topped with a raw egg and large knob of butter (see why you need to avoid the scales!).
 Other types of Khachapuri are Imeretian Khachapuri, a round dough topped with cheese and Mingrelian Khachapuri, similar to Imeretian but with even more cheese.

 Skewered chunky juicy meat kebabs.
 Enough said.
 Nikki’s favourite food in Georgia, Europe.